hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 ### Terraform Variables

 Terraform variables refer to [input variables](/docs/language/values/variables.html) that define parameters without hardcoding them into the configuration.
 For example, you could create variables that let users specify the number and type of Amazon Web Services EC2 instances they want to provision with a Terraform module.

-You must declare Terraform variables manually; Terraform Cloud does not automatically discover variable names from Terraform code.
 If a required input variable is missing, Terraform plans in the workspace will fail and print an explanation in the log.

-Terraform Cloud passes input variables to Terraform by writing a `terraform.tfvars` file, meaning that Terraform Cloud overwrites any `terraform.tfvars` file you check into version control.
-You should not check in `terraform.tfvars` files even when running Terraform solely on the command line.
+Terraform Cloud can infer default variable values from your configuration, but it does not automatically display those variable names in the UI.

 #### Loading Variables from Files

-In addition to creating input variables through the Terraform Cloud UI, the Terraform Cloud API, and the  `tfe provider` you can provide default Terraform input variables by committing any number of [`*.auto.tfvars` files](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
+You can provide default variable values by committing any number of [files ending in `.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
 If any variables from these files have the same key as existing variables in the Terraform Cloud workspace, the variables applied to the workspace overwrite variables from the files.

+One exception is `terraform.tfvars` files.
+Terraform Cloud creates a `terraform.tfvars` file to pass a workspace's input variables to Terraform during runs.
+This means that Terraform Cloud will overwrite any `terraform.tfvars` file you check into version control.
+You can check in other types of `.tfvars` files, but do not check in `terraform.tfvars` files even when running Terraform solely on the command line.

 ## Scope